Evan-Kim2028/subgraph-query-portal/README.rst

 Cross Chain Query Example
 ==========================
-Load the example notebook :file:`query_univ3_cross_chain.ipynb` in the :file:`examples` directory.
+Load the example notebook :code:`query_univ3_cross_chain.ipynb` in the :code:`examples` directory.
 This notebook demonstrates how a cross chain query workflow would look like if one wanted to query all USDC supply going into Uniswap V3 pools across multiple blockchain subgraphs.